Hider in the House (film): Home media

-In 1991, the film was released on videocassette (VHS) and laserdisc by Vestron Video.
-The film was then released in 2001 on DVD in the United Kingdom.
-Lions Gate Home Entertainment has yet to announce any plans for a Region 1 DVD release.
+On August 22 1991, the film was released on videocassette (VHS) and laserdisc in the United States by Vestron Video.

+The film was then released in 2001 on DVD in the United Kingdom by Columbia Tri-Star Home Video.
+Lions Gate Home Entertainment never announced any plans for a Region 1 DVD release.
+In September 2025, it was announced the film would be released on blu-ray as part of the Vestron Video Collector's Series in October 2025.

 Reception

 Critical response

 In a Variety review, the film was praised as "an intelligent, gripping and sometimes compelling psychological thriller" with "attractive performances" by Rogers and Busey and that Matthew Patrick "directs with a good deal of thought and intelligence and does not rely on violence or shock value."